davemcfadden/Springboot/spring-boot-camel/README.md

 turn will be sent to the CamelConsumer and printed to the console.

 # Future work
-- Add another camel routes to read from Active MQ
+- Add another camel route to read from Active MQ